inbo/n2khab/README.md

                         upgrade = TRUE)
 ```

-Note that this will install the package from the `master` branch.
+Note that this will install the package from the `main` branch.
 If you need a version from another branch, add the `ref` argument in the above function to provide the branch name.

 Repeat the installation when you wish to upgrade.